 Windows 7 was released over a decade ago in July of 2009.
 In that time, Microsoft has upgraded its OS multiple times.
 So, while its functionality and usability are decent, it is a ticking time bomb because Microsoft no longer patches or updates the software.
 It’s not hard to fathom hackers taking advantage of this as they try to steal data and access from the millions of people who still use Windows 7.

-FBI Says Using Windows 7 is Negligent
+FBI Says Using an outdated operating system is Negligent

 “As time passes, Windows 7 becomes more vulnerable to exploitation due to lack of security updates and new vulnerabilities discovered.”